 Personal and Social Transition

 You will find that new students undergo a tremendous amount of change over the course of their university career — either drastically within the first months, slowly over four years, or somewhere in between.
 Even though it’s normal and inevitable, dramatic changes can be shocking to family members.
 Please keep in mind that each person’s experience is unique.
-If your student identifies that they need assistance and are uncertain where they can go for help the Centre for New Students and the Wellness Education Centre are valuable resources on campus that specialize in offering emotional, academic, and social supports.
-What follows are some of the personal changes that are common among undergraduate students:
+If your student identifies that they need assistance and are uncertain where they can go for help the Student Transition Office is a great starting place, and may refer students for more speicifc help related to health and wellness, learning skills, stress management, or other areas as needed.

 - Some students who have had lifelong dreams of being a doctor or veterinarian may realize that they would rather be an artist.
 Changing majors and programs is very normal; many students change their program of study more than once during their university career.
 Try to be patient and supportive as your family member explores their academic interests and potential career paths.
 Sometimes students will be shocked to discover that they excelled in a subject in high school in part because of the charisma and dedication of an exceptional teacher.
 When they get to university and have to work more independently and with more complexity, they may be less inspired and perhaps not as strong in a particular subject as they had once thought.
 Sometimes this is really hard on one’s self-esteem.